Unconventional Spin Dynamics and Supersolid Excitations in the Triangular-Lattice XXZ Model: Mapping to Hard-core and Schwinger bosons

-In Fig.~\ref{fig:uudexcit} we depict in black and white one such ground state.
-We can understand the elementary excitations by perturbation theory.
 Two types of spins can be flipped.
 First, if one flips an up spin (black), then in the boson language we have created a hole $\ket{i,-}=b_{i}\ket{\Omega_1}$.
 It is easy to check, since the state is again a product state, that the $H_z$ energy with respect to the ground state is $\Delta E_h = h$.
 However, it is also possible to flip a down spin (white), in which case we have a particle state $\ket{i,+}=b_{i}^\dagger \ket{\Omega_1}$, with excitation energy $\Delta E_p = 3J_z-h$.
 From this, we conclude that hole excitations have lower energy, and as the magnetic field is increased, an energy crossing occurs at $h\approx 3J_z$ for which both excitations will be degenerate in energy.

 Turning now to the effect of the $XX$ term we may calculate the correction in energy to such excitations for small $J_\perp$ from $H_{XX}=\frac{J_\perp}{2}\sum_{\langle i j\rangle}\left(S_i^{\dagger} S_j+S_j^{\dagger} S_i\right)$.
 For the hole excitations $\ket{i,-}$, we have, at first order in degenerate perturbation theory, that a hopping process is possible.
 We can flip a neighboring black spin with hopping amplitude $J_\perp/2$, such that black spins form an emergent honeycomb lattice depicted in blue in Fig.~\ref{fig:uudexcit}.